renatehauser/mt_fs21_ex5/README.md

 0.8 BLEU-points, which is quite a significant increase.
 However, after that, a higher beamsize doesn't increase the BLEU-score anymore.
 On the contrary: The BLEU-score decreases again and with beamsize 13 and higher sinks under 12 BLEU-points again.
 I conclude, that a beamsize of 5 is a good choice for a setup like this, as it produced the highest BLEU-score and also doesn't slow down translation as drastically as a high beamsize would do.
+If I want to save some more translation time, a beamsize of 3 will be the right choice.